Ira Flatow: Television

 In 2009, Flatow had a voice cameo appearance as himself on the CBS sitcom The Big Bang Theory in "The Vengeance Formulation" (season 3, episode 9).
 In the episode, Flatow interviews Dr. Sheldon Cooper (Jim Parsons) on his research on magnetic monopoles.
 Flatow was given a co-star credit.

-In 2013, Flatow appears as himself in person for another guest-star appearance on The Big Bang Theory, interviewing Dr. Sheldon Cooper and Dr. Leonard Hofstadter on Science Friday about Cooper's failed discovery in "The Discovery Dissipation" (season 7, episode 10).
+In 2013, Flatow appears as himself, on the set at Warner Brothers Studios, for another guest-star appearance on The Big Bang Theory, interviewing Dr. Sheldon Cooper and Dr. Leonard Hofstadter on Science Friday about Cooper's failed discovery in "The Discovery Dissipation" (season 7, episode 10).

 In 2017, Flatow once again appeared on The Big Bang Theory interviewing Leonard Hofstadter for "Science Friday" (Season 11, Episode 2).
+He was given a credit as Co-star.

 In 2014, Flatow settled a dispute with the federal government over a federal grant from the National Science Foundation.
 Flatow did not admit any wrongdoing and he and his company settled with the government for a fee of about $146,000.
 Flatow and ScienceFriday, Inc., were barred from future federal grants for one year, ending in 2015.